kyxap1/starred/README.md

 ## HTML

+- [pup](https://github.com/ericchiang/pup) - Parsing HTML at the command line
+- [streisand](https://github.com/jlund/streisand) - Streisand sets up a new server running L2TP/IPsec, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, a Tor bridge, and WireGuard.
+It also generates custom instructions for all of these services.
+At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [vega](https://github.com/vega/vega) - A visualization grammar.
 - [ndbench](https://github.com/Netflix/ndbench) - Netflix Data Store Benchmark
 - [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - swagger-codegen contains a template-driven engine to generate documentation, API clients and server stubs in different languages by parsing your OpenAPI / Swagger definition.